volcano-sh/volcano/doc/usage/tutorial.md

       memory: 1Gi
 ```

-After that, resource request of a queue equals the sum of taskset resource request under the queue.
+After that, resource request of a queue equals the sum of queuejob resource request under the queue.
 So in Kube-arbitrator, `q01` resource request is `cpu=11,memory=11Gi`, `q02` resource request is `cpu=5,memory=5Gi`.

 ## 6. Create Resource Quota